 My Scottish heritage and dyslexic brain gave me an interesting and expansive view point of being both the colonised and the coloniser.
 I went to university and gained a B.A Honours in the History of Modern Art and Design.
 The vapid consumerism of the arts world that chose to reward collectors, not makers, soon pushed me into community work.
 I was driven to make a difference, so I got involved in my local community, developing action groups, creating fundraisers and challenging local government, with quite a bit of success.
 I took incredible inspiration from the people that surrounded me, living self-sufficient, carbon neutral lives.
 It was here that I woke up to the fact that we don’t have to wait for permission to do what we want and create a world that we desire.
 I became an anarchist.

-Over several years I built a life while seeking out supportive friends, funded therapists and private healers to help me in a process that I like to call ‘self-parenting’.
-I’ve been adding to this process ever since attracting a positive healthy life partnership that encouraged me to experience a new country, South Africa.
-I now live in Cape Town.
+Over several years I built a life while seeking out supportive friends, funded therapists and private healers to help me in a process that I like to call ‘self-nurturance’.
+I’ve been adding to this process ever since.
+I now live in South Africa.

-In 2015 I manifested another piece of the puzzle and started training to be an ICF (International Coach Federation) Life Coach.
+In 2015 I manifested another piece of the puzzle and started training to be an ICF (International Coach Federation) Life Coach with Inner Life Skills.
 It was more than I imagined it could be and gave me the words to understand my own thoughts and insights, and the skills to start sharing them.
-In 2016 I qualified as both a ICF Life Coach and a Master Coach.
+In 2016 I qualified as both an ICF Life Coach and a Master Coach.